AdobeDocs/experience-platform.en/help/privacy-service/best-practices.md

 - **Data Retention Period:** The maximum look-back period is 60 days for any group of jobs, and the max time span for a query is 30 days (the from/to dates).
 - **Gateway timeout:** Be mindful that your request may be dropped from the gateway if it exceeds 60 seconds.
 - **Error Handling:** Review error messages thoroughly and resubmit requests where appropriate.
 Privacy Service does not automatically reprocess jobs following an error.
-- **Understanding 429 Errors:** Familiarize yourself with 429 error messages and the necessary steps to mitigate issues.
-429 errors are the result of 'Too Many Requests'.
+- **Understanding HTTP 429 Errors:** Familiarize yourself with HTTP 429 error messages and the necessary steps to mitigate issues.
+HTTP 429 errors are the result of 'Too Many Requests'.
 See the [Common error messages](./troubleshooting-guide.md#common-error-messages) section of the troubleshooting guide for more information on how to resolve the issue.

 ## Next steps